yuvraj-singh-codes/personalized-recipe-generator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Thanks to the contributors and the open-source community for their support and inspiration.
+- Special thanks to the contributors and the open-source community for their support and resources.
-- Special thanks to the creators of the technologies used in this project.